hangyan/dpkg-pacman/README.md

 # dpkg-pacman

-Dpkg command used in Ubuntu for package management is having very ugly output, especially in comparison to Arch's `pacman` or Gentoo's `emerge`.
+Dpkg command used in Ubuntu for package management have a very ugly output, especially in comparison to Arch's `pacman` or Gentoo's `emerge`.
 So I want to write a little script to beautify its output,like this:

 ![](https://raw.github.com/hangyan/dpkg-pacman/master/images/compare.png)

 currently, I only finished a few commands,there is still a lot work to do.
 Any suggestion and feedback will be welcome.
 Email :